NetFabric/NetFabric.Numerics.Tensors/docs/articles/Extending-the-library.md

 }
 ```

 > **NOTE:** It's essential to note that these interfaces make use of [static virtual members](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/static-virtual-interface-members), a feature introduced in .NET 7.
-No instance of the operator is required to utilize the methods, and operators are pure, devoid of internal state.
+No instance of the operator is required to use the methods, and operators are pure, devoid of internal state.

 Each operator is required to implement two `Invoke` methods, defining the operation between elements of type `T` or vectors of type `Vector<T>`.
 The second method is utilized when both the operator and the hardware support vectorization.
 Conversely, the first method is employed for every element that is not handled by vectorization.